heiner/dylaniki/Modern_Times.md

 swapping, sharing, reworking of songs in coffee-houses or dance halls which I would more immediately associate with the “folk tradition”.
-If the folk tradition is about community, sharing, and freedom of expression, <em>Modern Times</em> does that, but it does a lot of other things too, such as making money for the artist, the record company, and the manager's uncle, which places it in a completely different context.
+If the folk tradition is about community, sharing, and freedom of expression, *Modern Times* does that, but it does a lot of other things too, such as making money for the artist, the record company, and the manager's uncle, which places it in a completely different context.